Matriarchal religion

-A matriarchal religion is a religion that focuses on a goddess or goddesses.
+A matriarchal religion is a religion that emphasizes a goddess or multiple goddesses as central figures of worship and spiritual authority.
 The term is most often used to refer to theories of prehistoric matriarchal religions that were proposed by scholars such as Johann Jakob Bachofen, Jane Ellen Harrison, and Marija Gimbutas, and later popularized by second-wave feminism.
+These scholars speculated that early human societies may have been organized around female deities and matrilineal social structures.
 In the 20th century, a movement to revive these practices resulted in the Goddess movement.